vvvardhan3/100days_of_java_programming/README.md

         2. Simple calculator using switch statements
 ## Day-13
         1. Printing all the integers between two inputs integers
         2. Find the sum of N natural numbers
+## Day-14
+        1. Print the square asterisks
+        2. Reverse the given number
+## Day-15
+        1. Find weather a given number is prime or not a prime 2.